 • Weight: 516g

 It’s a successor to the Zeiss-badged FE 50mm F1.4 ZA, and if you were to hold the two side by side, one of the first things you’d notice is that the G Master version is about 200g lighter.
-As we discovered in testing, it’s also optically superior, delivering absolutely superb results even when you’re shooting wide open.
+As I discovered in testing, it’s also optically superior, delivering absolutely superb results even when you’re shooting wide open.
 This is a truly useful f/1.4 lens, as you can really open it up and make the most of that aperture without compromising on image quality.
 It’s fast-focusing too, with dual XD linear motors that also acquire focus silently.
 This makes it useful for video – though videographers should be aware that we did encounter noticeable focus breathing in the course of our testing.

 This aside, the only real downside to this lens is something that any photographer wanting to use G Master glass has to contend with – the price.
-While we’d say it’s definitely worth its price tag for those who can afford it, not everyone is in such a fortunate position.
+While I’d say it’s definitely worth its price tag for those who can afford it, not everyone is in such a fortunate position.
 If this lens is too much for you, try the Sigma 50mm f/1.4 DG DN | Art, a cracking lens delivering the same combination of focal length and aperture at around half the price of this G Master version.
 Alternatively, if you have a little extra to spend and want something that’s a cut above, you can scroll a little further down this list to meet the fabulous FE 50mm F1.2 GM…

 Read our full Sony FE 50mm F1.4 GM review

-Sony FE 200-600mm F5.6-6.3 G OSS
+Best telephoto zoom: Sony FE 200-600mm F5.6-6.3 G OSS

 The Sony FE 200-600mm F5.6-6.3 G OSS is a highly capable wildlife lens.
 Photo credit: Michael Topham